istio/istio.io/content/en/news/releases/1.12.x/announcing-1.12.2/index.md

     - /news/announcing-1.12.2
 ---

-This release fixes the security vulnerability described in our January 18th post, [ISTIO-SECURITY-2022-001](/news/security/istio-security-2022-001) as well as a few minor bug fixes to improve robustness.
+This release fixes the security vulnerability described in our January 18th post, [ISTIO-SECURITY-2022-001](/news/security/istio-security-2022-001), [ISTIO-SECURITY-2022-002](/news/security/istio-security-2022-002), and a few minor bug fixes to improve robustness.
 This release note describes what’s different between Istio 1.12.1 and Istio 1.12.2.

 {{< relnote >}}